 With six windows and two doors, you really will feel at one with nature, and you won’t overheat in there either.
 The seams are designed to prevent leakages, and this tent holds up well in bad weather, although serious storms might be a little tricky.
 As usual, when purchasing tents at the lower end of the price spectrum, it never hurts to add an extra waterproof coating.

 Unsurprisingly for a 3 person tent this spacious, it’s pretty heavy.
 If you’re sharing the load between 3, or you can park your vehicle nearby, then this shouldn’t be an issue, just don’t expect to carry it single-handedly for miles.

-Overall, we love the cabin feel of this tent, and if you want something luxurious and communal that you can spread out in, then look no further.
+Overall, we love the cabin feel of this three person tent, and if you want something luxurious and communal that you can spread out in, then look no further.

 As well as some headroom, the two vestibules give you some interior space to stretch your legs or leave damp gear, and we lost the storm flaps on their zippers.
 And you can keep yourselves nice and organized too thanks to the huge ceiling pockets, 5 inner mesh pockets, and a couple of media pockets too.